Can I Sue to Protect the Environment?

 Newlon adds that another issue that can affect standing is whether there are any preliminary actions you must take.
 “For example, if a person wants to challenge a comment that has been issued, the courts might say they must have exhausted their administrative remedies first.”

-Exhausting administrative remedies “might include that you are required to raise the issues during the public comment period.
+Exhausting administrative remedies “might include the requirement to raise the issues during the public comment period.
 And if you failed to raise the issue during the public comment period, you may lack the standing to bring the action in court or before an administrative law judge to challenge that verdict.”

 Questions for an Environmental Lawyer

 If you are considering legal action for environmental reasons, speak with an environmental lawyer as soon as possible about your situation.
-Many environmental attorneys offer free consultations for potential clients.
-Or they may count consultation fees toward their legal services.
+Environmental attorneys may offer free consultations for potential clients or count consultation fees toward their legal services.
 Initial consultations let you get legal advice and strategize your next steps.

 What do I do next?